WWitman/swagger-node-slack/README-blog2.md

 ![alt text](./images/stockbot.png)

+We'll run and test the API locally; however, it can be deployed to any Cloud platform that supports Node.js, such as Apigee, AWS, or Heroku.
+More on deployment later.

 ## Before you begin

-If you're going to try to do the steps outlined below, you either must be a member of or create a new Slack team.
-Go to [slack.com](slack.com) for details.
+If you're going to try to do the steps outlined below, you must be a member of a Slack team or create a new one.
+Go to [slack.com](http://slack.com/) for details.
 In either case, you need to have permission to create integrations.

 ## Get the sample swagger-node-slack app from GitHub

 To make things extra-simple, we've written the back-end API ahead of time.

 1. Download or clone the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project on GitHub.

 2. cd to the root project directory `swagger-node-slack`.

 3. Execute this command to get the Node.js dependencies:

     `npm install`